 Uninsured/underinsured coverage for bodily injury is also required in New York.
 This coverage provides protection for you and your passengers, if the at-fault party in an accident either doesn’t have insurance, (uninsured)or if they do not carry enough liability insurance (underinsured).

 When it comes to determining how much liability coverage you should purchase, for most cases, the appropriate answer is some amount greater than the state minimum requirements.
-If you request quotes from us (without connecting your prior insurance), in most cases the minimum liability limits we recommend are $50,000 Bodily Injury (BI) per person, $100,000 BI per accident, and $50,000 Property Damage (PD) per accident.
+If you request quick insurance quotes from us (without connecting your prior insurance), in most cases the minimum liability limits we recommend are $50,000 Bodily Injury (BI) per person, $100,000 BI per accident, and $50,000 Property Damage (PD) per accident.
 You may see these limits expressed on your insurance policy documents as 50/100/50.
 If you want great coverage however, we recommend increasing these limits to $250,000 BI per person, $500,000 BI per accident and $250,000 PD per accident (250/500/250).
 To learn more about liability limits, check out our blog on the importance of having sufficient liability limits.

 If you are looking to expand your coverage, or you’re shopping for the best car insurance comparison rates for the first time, simply fill out our intuitive application and let us do the work for you.
-If you already have insurance and think you might be paying too much, just connect your current policy documents, and we’ll shop for the best deals across multiple different insurance companies.
+If you already have insurance and think you might be paying too much, just connect your current policy documents, and we’ll shop for the best 12-month car insurance quote.
 We’ll return quotes that you can actually buy, along with a side-by-side comparison of your current policy.

 Happy insurance shopping, New Yorkers!